YgorPerez/spotify-api-challenge/README.md

 Fork the repo

-run `pnpm i`
+Run `pnpm i`

 Then go to the env.example and follow the instructions

-now you can run `pnpm dev` for serving the application on localhost:3000
+Now you can run `pnpm dev` for serving the application on localhost:3000